CRP Ph.D. Student Profiles

 Zhuojun Wang (M.S.
 RS '20)

 Zhuojun Wang's research interests are urban inequality and place-based policy.
 Currently, she focuses on analyzing the social and economic impacts of urban infrastructure and observing the interaction between residents and local policies in East Asian countries.
-She is interested in integrating geographic information system (GIS) techniques, spatial analysis, econometric models, and machine learning methods to solve urban problems.
-Before joining the Ph.D. program at Cornell, she had experiences as a Mayoral Fellow at the city of Chicago and participated in various urban data analysis projects for the Shanghai and Guangxi provinces.
+She is interested in integrating geographic information systems (GIS) techniques, spatial analysis, econometric models, and machine learning methods to solve urban problems.
+Before joining the Ph.D. program at Cornell, she had experience as a Mayoral Fellow at the city of Chicago.
+She participated in various urban data analysis projects for the Shanghai and Guangxi provinces.
 She holds a master's degree in Regional Science from Cornell University, a bachelor's degree in Geomatics from the University of Waterloo, and a bachelor's degree in GIS from Wuhan University.

 Email: zw553@cornell.edu